alvanrahimli/rahim.li/content/blog/2023/do-we-know-what-it-is-to-be-young.md

 > Someday, you'll be saying the same thing,
 > Time takes away, so the story is told..

 Man..
 It feels weird.
 The more I grow up, the more I feel the clock ticking..
 I won't be getting back that time wasted on watching Family guy shorts!
-Oh, btw, it wouldn't hurt this bad if I watched the whole episodes like a real man! (sorry for this stereotyping here, it is easier to express the feelings).
+Oh, btw, it wouldn't hurt this bad if I had watched the whole episodes like a real man! (sorry for this stereotyping here, it is easier to express the feelings).

 So, the clock is ticking, huh.
 Gotta be fast, rush the things, do more stuff, code, do business, work, get money, save it so you can buy yourself a flat near the city center, or a car..
 Idk, all these mandatory posessions!
 Nope, do not stop you fucking idiot!
 Clock is ticking, gotta settle all of these down and finally start living the life you've been grinding for!

 Boy, do I have news for you!
-Your back hurts.
+Now your back hurts.
 And it is probably because you are getting old.
 Nope, all good on back?
 Then most likely you got couple of relationships lost, because you couldn't pay enough attention to them.
 Your friends?
 They are together, but you were too busy to hang out with them.

 I believe that **time is only as fast as you**.
 In fact, you are the time.
 It is only you who experiences it and it is very much tied to your view of life.
 If you are in a rush to retirement, good news, you will get there fast.
 But guess what, you lived fast too.
 You were so fast that no one could catch up with you, or take their time and love you.
 Or maybe you didn't have time to stay, relax and appreciate things you are surrounded with!